 If you’re a vegetarian, then minestrone is a great option for lunch or dinner when travelling through Southern Europe (particularly during the colder months of the year).
 This vegetable soup typically contains pasta and a whole load of vegetables with a tomato base- delicious!

 One of the best places to enjoy risotto in Italy is in Milan, where the local dish on the menu is Risotto alla Milanese (a simple risotto dish comprising of rice flavoured with saffron).
 Elsewhere in Italy, this creamy broth dish is popular in bars, taverns, and restaurants.
+One of the best places in Italy I enjoyed risotto in was Il Circolino, Dining in an old prison in the heart of Bergamo.

 While not technically a dish in of itself, olive oil has been used as an essential ingredient in Italian cooking since antiquity.
 In fact, the Romans even used olive oil as a way of lighting their cookers!
 Drizzled over pasta, used in salad dressings, and as a base ingredient for pizza, you can’t easily eat food in Italy and avoid olive oil!